AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 Sample:

 ```
-;statpost_url = http://stats.allstarlink.org/uhandler ; Status updates
+;statpost_url = http://stats.allstarlink.org/uhandler ; status updates
 ```

 The `statspost_url=` option can be implemented in the `[node-main](!)` stanza to apply to all nodes on the server, or in the per-node stanza for limiting statistics posting to an individual nodes.
 See [config file templating](../adv-topics/conftmpl.md/#asterisk-templates) for more information.

 ### tailmessagelist=
 This option allows a comma-separated list of audio files to be specified for the tail message function.
-The tail messages will rotate from one to the next until the end of the list is reached, at which point the first message in the list will be selected.
-If no absolute path name is specified, the directory `var/lib/asterisk/sounds` will be searched for the sound file.
+The tail messages will *rotate* from one to the next until the end of the list is reached, at which point the first message in the list will be selected.
+If no absolute path name is specified, the directory `/usr/share/asterisk/sounds/en` will be searched for the sound file.
 The file extension should be omitted.

 Sample:

 ```
 tailmessagelist = welcome,clubmeeting,wx ; rotate 3 tail messages
 ```

 Tail messages can be "squashed" if a user keys up over them.

+!!! note "File Extensions"
-**Note:** ID recording files must have extension gsm,ulaw,pcm, or wav.
+    ID recording files must have extension gsm,ulaw,pcm, or wav.
 The extension is left off when it is defined as the example shows above.
 File extensions are used by Asterisk to determine how to decode the file.
-All ID recording files should be sampled at 8KHz.
-See Recording Audio Files for more information.
+All ID recording files should be sampled at 8KHz mono.

+See the [Sound Files](../adv-topics/soundfiles.md) page for more information.

 ### tailmessagetime=
 This option sets the amount of time in milliseconds between tail messages.
 Tail Messages are played when a user unkeys on the node input at the point where the hang timer expires, and after the courtesy tone is sent.